 In July 2019, the Company fully exercised an option agreement covering the 100% interest in the Linear and JBP Linear Property portion of the Queensway Project, being an option agreement with Krinor Resources, Kevin Keats and Allan Keats entered into in July 2016.
 Under the terms of the option agreement, the Company paid the optionors a total of \$54,000 and issued 45,000 Common Shares to the optionors over a 36-month period.
-An NSR of 0.6% is payable to the optionors along with an underlying net smelter royalty of 1.0% covering five of the six claims, which is payable to Paragon Minerals Corp ("Paragon").
+An underlying net smelter royalty of 1.0% covering five of the six claims remains and is payable to Paragon Minerals Corp ("Paragon").
 This option agreement contains a 2 km area of influence that subjects adjacent lands to the additional 0.6% NSR.